FAQs for Temple Students

 Will I be able to afford study abroad?

 It's more affordable than you think!
 Even though study abroad seems expensive, there are many ways to alleviate the cost.
 Most financial aid and scholarships can be applied to semester programs.
 Make sure to reach out to Student Financial Services to make sure all of your financial aid and scholarships apply, as some scholarships or grants have stipulations.
 Summer aid is not widely available, but you may seek out scholarships, and if you receive an Educational Enhancement Merit Stipend, you may use it toward your summer abroad.
 Merit scholarships can also be used for semester study abroad programs.
+Students who receive Temple University Academic Scholarships may apply their scholarship toward semester programs abroad (Temple programs in-full; approved external programs at the in-state rate).

 I want to study abroad, but I’m not sure where I want to go.